Burgundy Plum Tree

 Burgundy Plum Tree Information and Care

 As a deciduous plant, do not provide supplemental water in the Winter while dormant.
 Start watering regularly in the Spring once the tree leafs out.
 Most newly planted trees need water once per week, then increase the frequency to twice per week once the weather becomes hot in the summer.
-Fall bring lower temperatures, thus a reduction in water frequency.
-Reduce frequency until water is discontinued in the winter.
+Fall brings lower temperatures, thus a reduction in water frequency.
+Reduce frequency until water is discontinued in the Winter.

-Prune to maintain size and structure in the winter while the tree is dormant.
+Prune to maintain size and structure in the Winter while the tree is dormant.
 Thin trees of dry branches, too many fruits, and suckers in the Summer.

 Use organic horticultural oils in the Winter to prevent soft-bodied insects during the growing season.
 Use repellents and cover your trees with netting when the fruit ripens to keep birds and rodents from your harvest.

 In the home orchard, plant trees about 10 feet apart, and trim them to stay between 8 – 15 feet tall.
 In a commercial farm, trees are spaced 15 feet apart with 20 feet rows are machinery.
 These trees are grow to 25 feet tall.
 Trees can become almost 40 feet tall in nature.

 Standard and Semi-Dwarf Form: Our trees are grown in Standard and Semi-Dwarf forms.
 A Standard tree grows tall because the tip continues to grow.
 The tip of a Semi-Dwarf tree has been cut about 2 feet from the ground, therefore the tree has a shorter branching structure for easy picking.

 Bloom Time : Spring

 Watering : Regular